davidtoniolo/youconfapp/README.md

 1. GoogleMaps doesn't load

 Usage of GoogleMaps requires a Google Developer Account with enabled Android GoogleMaps API v2.
-In the Google Developer console a API key has to be created and the keystore + package name of each app must be added there.
-So, if you have built the youconfapp_app you did not use a keystore which is added to the configured API key configured in the AndroidManifest.xml, because you can't have such a keystore.
+In the Google Developer console an API key has to be created and the fingerprint-keystore + package name of each app must be added there.
+So, if you have built the youconfapp_app you did not use a keystore which is added to the API key configured in the AndroidManifest.xml, because you can't have such a keystore.

-So the MapActivity which uses the GoogleMaps can't display the map until you changed these settings.
+So the MapActivity which uses the GoogleMaps can't display the map until you changed these settings in your own Google Developer console.